leonoravesterbacka/carl-torch/README.md

 - [calibrate.py](calibrate.py) calibrated network predictions based on histograms of the network output.

 Hyperparameter search for optimization of the classifier is done in branch hyperparameter-search using skorch.
+## Deployment
+The model trained in the train.py step is exported to [https://github.com/onnx/onnx](onnx) format to be loaded in a C++ production environment using [https://github.com/microsoft/onnxruntime][onnxruntime].
+# For ATLAS users
+The [https://gitlab.cern.ch/mvesterb/carlathenaonnx/-/tree/master/carlAthenaOnnx][carlAthenaOnnx] is package that loads the models trained with carl-torch in AthDerivation.

 ## Support
 If you have any questions, please email leonora.vesterbacka@cern.ch